Distributionally robust Expected Shortfall for convex payoffs: -transform for convex, piecewise-linear, functions

 One way to transport $\mu$ to $\nu$ is to move $\frac 12$ probability mass from $x=\frac 12$ to $x=3$, and all the remaining masses to $x=2$.
 The average cost of this transport is $\frac 12 c(\frac 12,3)+\frac 14 c(\frac 12,2)+\frac 14 c(0,2)=2.34375.$ This turns out to be the most efficient ``transport plan" for these distributions, more efficient for example than moving the mass at $x=0$ to $x=3$.
 Therefore $d_c(\mu,\nu)=2.34375$.
 Optimal transport distance for distributions that are not necessarily discrete, can be defined using an approximation procedure.

-As mentioned in the introduction, the robust expected value problem is tractable, if the $\lambda c$-transform $\flc$ is available.
-In an important special case, there is a simple representation. \begin{theorem} Suppose that there exists vectors $m_i\in\RR^d$ and scalars $c_i,\ 1\leq i\leq n$, so that
+As mentioned in the introduction, the robust expected value problem is tractable once the $\lambda c$-transform $\flc$ is available.
+In the case of convex $f$, the following representation of $\flc$ is known. \begin{theorem} Let $f:\RR^d\to\RR$ be a convex function, represented as $f(x)=\supin\{\mix+c_i\},$ with $\mi\in\RR^d,c_i\in\RR,i\in\NNN.$ Let $c$ denote the cost function $c(x,y)=\half \|x-y\|^2$.
+Then In particular, if $f$ is piecewise-linear and convex, then so is $\flc$. \end{theorem} \begin{proof} It is well known that every convex function on $\RR^d$ is a pointwise supremum of a countable collection of affine functions.
+Let $f_i(x)=\mix+c_i$.
+Then

-Then \end{theorem} Theorem \ref{thm:lc} is proved in the Appendix.
-A heuristic interpretation, of some features of the formula, is given in Figure \ref{fig:lc}, where the $\lambda c$-transforms, of payoff functions that differ by a constant $k$, also differ by $k$.
+To find $\flc_i$ observe that the mapping $y\mapsto f_i(y)-\rtlambda \|x-y\|^2$ is concave and differentiable, so it is sufficient to apply the first-order condition $m_i-\lambda(x-y)=0$; that is, $y=x+\frac{1}{\lambda}m_i$.
+So $\flc_i(x)=f_i(x+\rlambda m_i)=\mix +c_i+\rtlambda\|\mi\|^2$. \end{proof} This result shows that under quadratic transportation cost, the $\lambda c$-transform shifts each affine component upwards by a constant proportional to the square of its slope.
+A partial heuristic interpretation is given in Figure \ref{fig:lc}, where the $\lambda c$-transforms, of payoff functions that differ by a constant $k$, also differ by $k$.
 This is in line with the intuition that a payoff, independent of the underlying, is not exposed to the distribution risk of the underlying.

 \begin{example} Consider a call option payoff $f(x)=\max\{x-K,0\}$.
 Then in other words the effect of this part of the robustification process is to reduce the strike price by $\frac{1}{2\lambda}$.

 This can be considered a special case of \cite[Example 2.14]{bartl_computational_2019} which was calculated by direct use of first-order conditions, instead of Theorem \ref{thm:lc}.
 Consider is to be computed for $\lambda>0$.
 In our notation this is $\flc(x)$ where By Theorem \ref{thm:lc},